 Pima Road Improvements: Pinnacle Peak Road to Happy Valley Road

-Initial construction is underway on improvements to Pima Rd. between Pinnacle Peak Rd. to Happy Valley Rd.
+Construction is underway on improvements to Pima Rd. between Pinnacle Peak Rd. and Happy Valley Rd.
 For the most up to date traffic restrictions visit the construction website.

 Pima Road and Happy Valley Road remain open for travel during this work; however, there may be lane shifts or turn restrictions to shift traffic away from the work zone.
 During construction, business and resident access will be maintained, although there may be times where the most direct route will not be accessible, so please allow extra time for your travel during construction.
 Work typically takes place weekdays during daytime hours, though some overnight concrete pours may occur as needed.
 Traffic control remains in place even during non-work hours and speeds are reduced near the work zone in the interest of safety.
 Thank you for your patience during construction.